 - Tooth pain persists, even after allergy symptom and pressure has subsided.

 Seasonal allergies affect everyone differently.
 Your dentist and doctor can give you the most accurate diagnosis for your specific problems.
 Don’t wait for the pain to disappear – spring into action!
-Schedule an appointment with your dentist and visit your doctor for a smile fit for all seasons.
+Visit your doctor and dentist for a smile fit for all seasons.

-To see the pollen count in your area, visit pollen.com.
+To see the pollen count and weather in your area, visit weather.com.